Roland De Wolk: Print journalism

 De Wolk spent the first half of his four-decade career at publications such as the Oakland Tribune and San Francisco Chronicle.
 He also wrote for publications such as the New York Times and Chicago Tribune as well as the Paris Metro (now defunct).
 In 1995 he co-wrote a travel guidebook for the San Francisco area called Our Town.
 After the near shutdown of the Oakland Tribune in 1991 and observing changes in the media landscape in the early years of the Internet, De Wolk moved into television and online journalism.

 TV and online journalism

-De Wolk moved to television journalism and worked at KTVU from 1991 when he took legal action against the station after it fired three other producers, when a list of fake and racially offensive names, supposedly of pilots on board a crashed Asiana flight, was read on the air.
+De Wolk moved to television journalism and worked at KTVU from 1991 to 2013.
+He took legal action against the station after being fired alongside two other producers when a list of fake and racially offensive names, supposedly of pilots on board a crashed Asiana flight, was read on the air.
 While at KTVU, he won multiple awards for his investigative journalism.

 He was a contributing reporter/producer for the Chauncey Bailey Project, which covered the murder case of the well known Bay Area journalist and editor-in-chief of the Oakland Post.